 Below is the abstract of the manuscript that summarizes the findings:

-Objective: Recent systematic reviews and guidelines acknowledge a lack of data on the comparative safety of disease modifying antirheumatic drugs (DMARDs).
-We assessed the comparative risk/s associated with first-line disease modifying antirheumatic drugs (DMARDs) in rheumatoid arthritis (RA).
+Objective: There is a lack of evidence on the comparative safety of conventional synthetic disease modifying antirheumatic drugs (csDMARDs).
+We assessed the comparative risks associated with first line csDMARDs in rheumatoid arthritis (RA).

-Interventions: The four most commonly used first-line DMARDs: Methotrexate (MTX), Hydroxychloroquine (HCQ), Sulfasalazine (SSZ), and Leflunomide (LEF).
+Interventions: The four most commonly used first line csDMARDs for RA: methotrexate (MTX), hydroxychloroquine (HCQ), sulfasalazine (SSZ), and leflunomide (LEF).
+MTX was the reference drug for comparisons.

 Main outcome measures: Adverse events of interest included leuko/pancytopenia, infection, myocardial infarction, stroke, and cancer.
 Cox regression after propensity score stratification was used to estimate hazard ratios (HRs) for the risk of each event according to drug use, with MTX as reference.
-Negative control outcomes were used to estimate confounding-free calibrated HR (cHR).
+Negative control outcomes were used to estimate calibrated HRs (cHRs).
 Findings were meta-analysed where I2<40%.

 Below are links for study-related artifacts that have been made available as part of this study: